Hidden-Histories/Public-Resources/administration/README.md

 .

-## Admin Workflow Overview: Hidden Histories Admin Tutorials
+## Admin Workflow Quicklinks: Hidden Histories Admin Tutorials

-Here is an overview of the tutorials mentioned in the text above.
+Here are quick links to the tutorials described above.
 Please go through the tutorials in the given order:

 1. [Setup Artist Porpoise](SetupArtistPorpoise.md).